 Once you have generated the configuration file, save it to the boot partition of your SD card.
 On a Windows or macOS computer, this is the only partition that will show up when you insert the SD card into your computer.

-Alternatively, you can create a file called network.ini on the boot partition (or just copy the existing sample file).
-Assuming that you’re looking to use DHCP, you would add the following stanza to the file:
+Alternatively, you can create a file called network.ini on the boot partition (or you can just copy the existing sample file).
+If you want to use DHCP, you need to add the following lines to the file:

 [wlan0] ssid=NameOfYourNetwork passphrase=YourNetworkPassword